 - the School's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and

 - the School's IT policies, including its Online Safety and Acceptable Use policies.

-- Anyone who works for, or acts on behalf of, the School (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice.
+Anyone who works for, or acts on behalf of, the School (including staff, pupils, volunteers, governors, seniors, friends and service providers) should also be aware of and comply with this Privacy Notice.